dainiusjocas/lucene-grep/README.md

 Usage: lmgrep [OPTIONS] LUCENE_QUERY [FILES]
 Supported options:
   -q, --query QUERY                           Lucene query string(s).
 If specified then all the positional arguments are interpreted as files.
-      --query-parser QUERY_PARSER             Which query parser to use, one of: [classic complex-phrase surround] --queries-file QUERIES_FILE             A file path to the Lucene query strings with their config.
+      --query-parser QUERY_PARSER             Which query parser to use, one of: [classic complex-phrase simple standard surround]
+      --queries-file QUERIES_FILE             A file path to the Lucene query strings with their config.
 If specified then all the positional arguments are interpreted as files.
       --tokenizer TOKENIZER                   Tokenizer to use, one of: [keyword letter standard unicode-whitespace whitespace]
       --case-sensitive?
 CASE_SENSITIVE        If text should be case sensitive